Book Review: All The Ugly and Wonderful Things by Bryn Greenwood

 Description:

-Wavy knows not to put her trust in anyone, not even her parents, because she is the daughter of a meth dealer.
-Eight-year-old Wavy, who is trying to raise her younger brother, is the sole accountable “adult” in the area.
-The beautiful Midwestern night sky above the meadows behind her home gives her calm.
+Wavy knows not to put her trust in anyone, not even her parents, since she is the daughter of a meth dealer.
+Eight-year-old Wavy, who is trying to raise her younger brother, is the sole accountable “adult” in the area where beautiful Midwestern night sky above the meadows behind her home gives her calm.

 Book Summary | All The Ugly and Wonderful Things by Bryn Greenwood

 Wavy is a young woman who was never loved and now hears from her mother that she is filthy and disgusting.
-We first meet Wavy at the novel’s start when she is just five years old and has already suffered permanent harm from her physical and psychological abuse.
+The story starts when Wavy is just five years old and has already suffered permanent harm from her physical and psychological abuse.
 She is mute, won’t let anyone approach her, and cannot eat in public due to physical limitations.

-Wavy naturally distrusts grownups, as one might anticipate, at least until she meets Kellen.
-Kellen is the exception, despite being a con artist and being called a “fat slob.”
+Wavy naturally distrusts grownups, as one might anticipate, at least until she meets Kellen who is an exception, despite being a con artist and being called a “fat slob.”

-He can penetrate Wavy’s defenses and establish a connection with her in a way that her younger brother and grandmother, the other two crucial figures in her life, were unable to.
+He penetrates Wavy’s defenses and establish a connection with her in a way that her younger brother and grandmother, the other two crucial figures in her life, were unable to.
 She, a lonely girl, meets a lonely boy, but the story is completely turned around because of their enormous age difference.
-When Wavy is just eight years old, she meets Kellen, 24.
+When Wavy is just eight years old, she meets Kellen who is 24.

 Although Kellen represents safety and belonging to Wavy, concepts that were entirely foreign to both before their meeting, it is a distance that appears morally unbridgeable.
 In the middle of their terrible reality, their friendship is a way for them to find solace and identity for themselves.